Crissium/SilverDict/README.md

  - The buttons in the right sidebar are _toggle buttons_.
  - The wildcard characters are `^` and `+` (instead of `%` and `_` of SQL or the more traditional `*` and `?`) for technical reasons.
 Hint: imagine `%` and `_` are shifted one key to the right on an American keyboard.
  - If you have accidentally cleared the history, you can restore it by refreshing the page.
+ - This project extracts resources from MDict dictionaries in advance.
+Therefore, if you are deploying to a server and have a local back-up, you can save space by adding to [silverdict.py](/server/app/silverdict.py):15 an argument `remove_resources_after_extraction=True`.

 ## Features